wasp-lang/wasp/web/docs/auth/overview.md

 import { AuthMethodsGrid } from "@site/src/components/AuthMethodsGrid";
 import { Required } from "@site/src/components/Required";

-Auth is an important piece of each more advanced application.
-Wasp luckily provides authentication and authorization support out of the box 🙃
+Auth is an essential piece of any serious application.
+Coincidentally, Wasp provides authentication and authorization support out of the box 🙃.

 Enabling it for your app is optional and can be done by configuring the `auth` field of the `app` declaration.